-If you are able to switch the competitive mindset into a collaborative mindset, you also have the potential to make a creative outcome exponentially more powerful than you being on your own.
-There is also potential to expand access to those things mentioned before, like resources, cross-promotion, knowledge, etc.
+If you are able to switch the competitive mindset into a collaborative mindset, you also have the potential to make a creative outcome exponentially more powerful than being on your own.
+There is also potential to expand access to those things mentioned before, like resources, cross-promotion, knowledge and more.

-Now I say “potentially,” because of course, the other person has to also be open to collaborate as well.
-Being transparent that you are both there to help one another expand is the healthiest way to ensure a collaboration that benefits all participants.
-Your ability to openly and honestly communicate is essential.
+Now, I say “potentially” because the other person has to also be open to collaborating as well.
+Just like with a community, it comes down to what you can offer that can be of value for both sides.
+This often starts with you being a genuine fan first.
+Being transparent that you are both there to help one another expand is the healthiest way to ensure a collaboration that benefits both sides.

 Tips for Finding Your Community

-Use Instagram Hashtags: Explore hashtags that are relevant to the community you are looking for.
-Find people to engage and follow this way.
-Also, use those hashtags too in your posts.
+Use Instagram Hashtags: Find people to engage with by exploring hashtags that are relevant to the community you are looking for.
+Use these tags in your posts too.